-When I asked about the inspiration for the crazy amount of witty dialogues, Roasted Moths‘ main attraction, Valerio recalls that the kids just wrote what felt natural.
+When I asked about the inspiration for the crazy amount of witty dialogues, Roasted Moths‘ main attraction, Valerio recalls that, along with Valerio, they just wrote what felt natural.
 The jokes were heavily inspired by everything he and Stefano talked and laughed about everyday, they stuck to what they knew, for Valerio also much inspiration came from comic books, since at the time he was studying as a cartoonist.

 This brought all work to a grinding halt: who in their right mind would produce and and sell a game dead on arrival?

 The answer actually came from Prograph, a newfounded development studio in Belluno, northern Italy, managed by one of the older guys from the Nayma group.
 He signed up many of the kids from Nayma, along with Valerio and Stefano, thus work on the game began anew.
 Most of the team members were still teenagers who had little to no previous experience in the videogame industry, little more than a bunch of friends working together.